Scottsdale Center for Plastic Surgery

 The Sub-Fascial Approach: Are You a Candidate?

-During the surgery, Dr. Sigalove creates a pocket between the fascia of the pectoralis major muscle and the breast tissue.
+During the surgery, Dr. Sigalove or Dr. Cohen creates a pocket between the fascia of the pectoralis major muscle and the breast tissue.
 He places your preferred implant within this pocket and supports it with the resorbable mesh.

 Like traditional breast augmentation, sub-fascial breast augmentation is performed under general anesthesia with a board-certified M.D. anesthesiologist in our ultra-modern, state-accredited surgical center.
-Dr. Sigalove typically uses the inframammary (breast crease) incision to place the implant, which allows him to both precisely control the dissection of the pocket and minimize the risk of capsular contracture.
-The implant is inserted using a Keller Funnel for a "no-touch technique," which further reduces risks of infection and capsular contraction.
+Both surgeons typically use the inframammary (breast crease) incision to place the implant, which allows them to both precisely control the dissection of the pocket and minimize the risk of capsular contracture.
+The implant is inserted using a Keller Funnel for a “no-touch technique,” which further reduces risks of infection and capsular contraction.

 What to Expect After Sub-Facial Breast Augmentation